• twitter-icon

 • Whether the goods belong to before or after the implementation of GST

-The Para regarding ‘assets of business’, that may be considered either current assets or fixed assets.
+The Para regarding ‘assets of business’, may be considered either current assets or fixed assets.
 Therefore, particular ‘assets of business’ para, will be applied to both either ‘capital goods’ or other ‘goods’.

 Schedule 1 of the CGST ACT Para 1: Activities To Be Treated As Supply Even If Made Without Consideration

-Under Schedule 1 of CGST Act Para 1, mentioned the activities that are to be considered as supply even if made without consideration are given below:-
+Under Schedule 1 of CGST Act Para 1, the activities that are to be considered as supply even if made without consideration are given below:-

 • Permanent transfer or disposal of business assets where input tax credit has been availed on such assets.